mamonu/boldbestpractice/docs/6_reproducible.md

 - Store your secrets and config variables in a special file (for example called .env) in the root folder
 - Add a line in `.gitignore` with the name of this special file.
 In this way this file will never get committed into the version control repository.

+## BOLD project .gitignore template

+A preliminary .gitignore template has been created and is available [here](../files/.gitignore).
+You can start with it and then edit it further to add other files/directories you want to make sure that they are not commited in a code repo